BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 outlines different stress tests and scenario analyses or any other relevant analysis.
 --- Page 32 ---
-![### Summary for retrieval
+![<ctrl94>thought
+I need to perform three tasks based on the provided image:
+1.  **Concise summary for retrieval:** I will summarize the main topic of the image.
+The image is about "Guideline 19" which details the specific requirements for a single ORSA (Own Risk and Solvency Assessment) document under Solvency II regulations.
+It lists four specific requirements (a, b, c, d) that an insurance/reinsurance undertaking or holding company must provide to the group supervisor.
+The summary should capture these key elements: Guideline 19, single ORSA document, Solvency II, requirements for group supervisor.
+2.  **Extract all text:** I will transcribe all the text visible in the image, including the title, the main paragraph, and the four bullet points (a, b, c, d).
+I need to be careful with the wording and punctuation.
+3.  **Extract LaTeX equations:** I will check if there are any mathematical equations in the image.
+In this case, there are no equations, so this part will be empty.

+**Step-by-step breakdown:**

+1.  **Summary:**
+    *   **Main Subject:** Guideline 19.
+    *   **Topic:** Specific requirements for a single ORSA document.
+    *   **Context:** Solvency II, specifically Article 246(4).
+    *   **Who:** Participating insurance or reinsurance undertaking, insurance holding company, or mixed financial holding company.
+    *   **To whom:** The group supervisor.
+    *   **What (the requirements):**
+        *   a) List of undertakings covered.
+        *   b) Description of how governance requirements are met.
+        *   c) Description of how the document is organized for supervisors.
+        *   d) Indication of required translations.
+    *   **Drafting the summary:** "Guideline 19 outlines the specific requirements for a single ORSA (Own Risk and Solvency Assessment) document under Solvency II.
+It details the information that insurance undertakings and holding companies must provide to the group supervisor, including a list of covered entities, governance descriptions, document organization for supervisors, and details on required translations."
+This seems comprehensive and good for retrieval.

+2.  **Text Extraction:**
+    *   **Title:** "Guideline 19 – Specific requirements for a single ORSA document"
+    *   **Main Paragraph:** "In case of application to undertake the ORSA according to third subparagraph of Article 246(4) of Solvency II, the participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should provide to the group supervisor:"
+    *   **Point a):** "a) a list of the undertakings for which the individual assessments required by Article 45 of Solvency II are covered in the single ORSA document including the reason of the choice made;"
+    *   **Point b):** "b) a description of how the governance requirements are met at the level of these undertakings and in particular how the AMSBs of the subsidiaries are involved in the assessment process and approval of the outcome;"
+    *   **Point c):** "c) a description of how the single ORSA document is organised in order to allow the group supervisor to separate individual assessments for the other supervisors in the college;"
+    *   **Point d):** "d) where necessary, a specific indication on required translations, with specific attention to timing and content."
+    *   I will combine these into a single text block.

+3.  **LaTeX Equations:**
+    *   I've reviewed the image again.
+There are no mathematical formulas or equations.
+So this section will be empty.

+**Final check:**
+*   The summary is concise and covers the key terms (Guideline 19, ORSA, Solvency II, requirements).
+*   The extracted text is a full and accurate transcription of the image content.
+*   There are no equations to extract.
+*   The output format should be plain text, without any markdown.

-A slide presenting Guideline 19, which details the specific requirements for a single ORSA (Own Risk and Solvency Assessment) document under Solvency II, Article 246(4).
-The guideline lists four requirements for insurance undertakings to provide to the group supervisor, covering a list of undertakings, governance descriptions, document organization for supervisors, and necessary translations.
+The plan is solid.
+I will now generate the final output.<ctrl95>A concise summary of Guideline 19, detailing the specific requirements for a single ORSA (Own Risk and Solvency Assessment) document under Solvency II.
+The guideline lists four key pieces of information that insurance and reinsurance undertakings must provide to the group supervisor, including a list of covered undertakings, a description of governance, document organization, and details on required translations.

-### Extracted text
 #### Guideline 19 – Specific requirements for a single ORSA document

-In case of application to undertake the ORSA according to third subparagraph of Article 246(4) of Solvency II, the participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should provide to the group supervisor:
+In case of application to undertake the ORSA according to third subparagraph of Article 246(4) of Solvency II, the a list of the undertakings for which the individual assessments required by Article the insurance holding company or the mixed financial holding company should provide to the group supervisor:
 a) a list of the undertakings for which the individual assessments required by Article 45 of Solvency II are covered in the single ORSA document including the reason of the choice made;
 b) a description of how the governance requirements are met at the level of these undertakings and in particular how the AMSBs of the subsidiaries are involved in the assessment process and approval of the outcome;
 c) a description of how the single ORSA document is organised in order to allow the group supervisor to separate individual assessments for the other supervisors in the college;
 d) where necessary, a specific indication on required translations, with specific attention to timing and content.](#)

 2.84.
 The single ORSA document needs to reflect the nature, scale and complexity